mhmdio/terraform-templates-base/README.md

 Alert!: There are quite few ways/tools to layout your Infrastructure as code. this is for plain vanilla Terraform.
 ```

+## Overview

+This repo contains several distinct folders each with specific purpose, and it expected to run in order.

+### Recommended

 - **bootstrap**: contains Terraform bootstrap for:
   - **AWS** [option 1] (S3 bucket, KMS key and Dynamodb table for State files) - generate state file template for each environment.
   - **TFC** [option 2] (Terraform Cloud workspaces - Organization - environment variables) - generate state file template for each environment.